boltzmannlabs/molpro/geomol/README.md

         dataset : bool
                        By which model you want to generate the conformers ('drugs' or 'qm9') mmff : bool
-                       want to optimize the generated molecules by adding 'MMff94s' energy.?
+                       want to optimize the generated conformers by adding 'MMff94s' energy.?

 Returns :